grnydawn/AccelInterfaces.jl/README.md

 ## Quickstart

-The following Julia code calculates a vector sum that is written in Fortran.
+The following Julia code calculates a vector sum whose main algorithm is written in Fortran.

 ```julia
 using AccelInterfaces